My own story is a great example of why diversity and inclusion goals matter for employee engagement.

 This was true at my former workplace.
 Diversity, however, is the result of creating an inclusive environment.
 Sabrina Clark, associate principal at SYPartners, describes an inclusive environment as one where every person can contribute in their unique, meaningful way and feel safe and secure doing so.
 Mentoring programs provide a natural framework to support a culture of inclusion and promote diversity.

-When D&I initiatives fail
+When D&I Initiatives Fail

 Over the years, familiar steps that organizations have taken to meet strategic goals include class-room type training, changing processes, and tying performance ratings to outcomes but using these tactics for D&I initiatives is proving to have little to no effect and have even led to negative outcomes.

 Evidence also shows that mandatory programs can increase bias, with participants reporting more animosity towards groups of people after completing compulsory training than before.
 Even in well-designed programs, large organizations can find themselves challenged to effectively deliver training to thousands of employees across a global landscape.
-Programs are often shortened or facilitated by internal trainers lacking subject matter expertise, leaving employees to internalize and interpret learning with no follow up discussion or reflection.
+Programs are often shortened or facilitated by internal trainers lacking subject matter expertise, leaving employees to internalize and interpret learning with no follow-up discussion or reflection.

-Make Mentoring your Strategy to meet Diversity and Inclusion goals
+Make Mentoring Your Strategy To Meet Diversity And Inclusion Goals

 If inclusive environments are the mechanism to grow diversity, and diversity is the metric of success, then mentoring is a highly effective and impactful strategy to develop an inclusive environment and meet diversity goals.

-Historically difficult and time-consuming to manage, mentoring technology now makes launching and managing mentoring programs an initiative worth investing in on an organizational level.
+Historically difficult and time-consuming to manage, mentoring software now makes launching and managing mentoring programs an initiative worth investing in on an organizational level.
 When the main factors that increase diversity and inclusion (voluntary participation, and increased interaction between groups), are taken into consideration, mentoring meets both criteria.

 Options for employees to create and even administrate ERGs based on gender, ethnicity, or even stage of life helps employees to feel like they are accepted and belong.
-Research conducted by Catalyst Research Center for Advancing Leader Effectiveness shows a direct correlation between employees’ perceptions of being included to retention and growth.
-It certainly would have been valued by my 20-something year old self, and represented a cost saving in terms of turnover for the company I worked for.
+Research conducted by Catalyst Research Center for Advancing Leader Effectiveness shows a direct correlation between employees’ perceptions of being included in retention and growth.
+It certainly would have been valued by my 20-something-year-old self, and represented a cost saving in terms of turnover for the company I worked for.

-When tied to business initiatives, a diverse workforce can lead long-term, sustainable diversity efforts, leading to significant revenue-generating outcomes.
+When tied to business initiatives, a diverse workforce can lead to long-term, sustainable diversity efforts, leading to significant revenue-generating outcomes.
 While we can wax poetic about social justice, organizations also have a responsibility to be profitable as well as ethical.
 The good news is that diversity delivers a competitive financial edge for organizations.
 Companies in the top-quartile for ethnic and cultural diversity were 33% more likely to outperform on profitability.